-Detailed review of the Saturn QAQC data determined that the results were satisfactory, and that the drilling database was suitable for resource estimation.
+On-going review of the Saturn QAQC data indicates that Saturn's results are satisfactory, and that the drilling database is suitable for use in resource estimates.

 The Saturn in-fill drilling supports the previous drill hole data suggesting that there is no problem with the spatial location and tenor of mineralisation defined in the historic drilling.